peaches-swdp1/peaches-project/retrospectives/sprint-1.md

 ## Issues

-- The Spring Boot application won't start on my computer.
-- I always have conflicts when I try to pull code from the GitHub.
+- Some members had issues with Template not found in Eclipse.
+- Some members had problems with the conflicts resolution.

 ## Actions

-- Fix the broken Spring Boot setups together.
-- Pull code from GitHub more often.
+- Move from Eclipse to VScode if you have problems with Eclipse.
-- Create smaller commits and push code to GitHub more often.
+- Create small commits, pull and push often.